 Cursor

-Standalone editor (VS Code fork)
+Standalone AI-native editor (VS Code fork)

 Codebase indexing

-Multi-file edits
+Multi-file editing

-Yes — Composer mode
+Yes — agent mode for cross-file changes

 Limited